SakshiSalot/EcoSphere-Coordinated_AI_Interview_Panel/README.md

 ---

-## Role-play, and why the model does not launch it
+## Role-play, and why the conductor launches it

 The same principle as contradiction detection.
 A tool a persona *may* call is a request, not a mechanism.
 A small model conducting an interview will not